abcsuite/abcd/docs/json_rpc_api.md

 <a name="ExtMethodOverview" />
 **6.1 Method Overview**<br />

-The following is an overview of the RPC methods which are implemented by abcd, but not the original decredd client.
+The following is an overview of the RPC methods which are implemented by abcd, but not the original aero client.
 Click the method name for further details such as parameter and return information.

 |#|Method|Safe for limited user?|Description|
 |---|------|----------|-----------|